 The need for hospice and home support on Lopez Island cannot be overstated.
 In such a small community, the loss of even one person is greatly felt.
 Thanks to our volunteers and the generosity of Lopez Islanders, we can help our neighbors stay in their homes during illness or at the end of life, enhancing life on Lopez Island for one and all.

 "…I can't believe how lucky we are to have this service."

 "How could we manage without our volunteers?"

 "The time I now have to devote to myself when the volunteer is here helps me keep going."

 "…of all the things my family and I received from all the hospice volunteers, the one of greatest value is the unexpected kindness all the volunteers brought to us and represented to us throughout this ordeal."

-Jingle Bell Dinner is Sold Out!
+Jingle Bell Dinner a great success!

 An easy way to donate to Lopez Island Hospice & Home Support